-Everything about Maison Lavau SAS, Chateauneuf du Pape, Rhone wine producer profile with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews and images.
+Learn everything about Maison Lavau SAS, Chateauneuf du Pape with wine tasting notes, wine and food pairing tips, best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone valley: Links to all Rhone Valley Wine Producer Profiles

 Maison Lavau History, Overview

 The birth of Maison Lavau dates back to 1964, when it was founded by the Lavau family.
 The Lavau family were already familiar with with wine trade as they moved from St. Emilion in the Right Bank of Bordeaux to Violes to start their own business.

 Their goal at the time was to be a negociant, producing wine from purchased fruit.
 Since 2000, the company has been managed by managed by the brothers, Benoit Lavau and Frederic Lavau.
 In 2009, Lavau SAS had grown as a company enough that they began selling their wine to other negociants so they could produce and bottle the product as they saw fit.

 Being one of the largest negociants in the Southern Rhone by that point, they were purchasing fruit from almost 350 different growers!
 Their output by that time was close to 800,000 cases of wine per year.